Signal Transparency and THD Performance

 SSA Output

-The SSA reads the signal passing through it and reports data to the WVC system.
-If a clipped signal is detected, the WVC can automatically mute or reduce volume.
-The device is designed to be fully passive and transparent — it observes the signal without altering it.
+The SSA reads the signal passing through it and reports data on the local display.
+The device is designed to be fully passive and transparent: it observes the signal without altering it.

 Design Intent: Transparency